anandpanda3/snake_game/README.md

 Open the HTML file in a web browser.
 Use arrow keys to control the snake's direction.
 Try to eat the food to grow longer.
+Avoid collisions with the snake's own body and the grid boundaries.